szarroug3/X-Ray_Calibre_Plugin/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 	1. Book specific preferences
-		- Auto associate split aliases, when enabled, will split aliases up further
-			- i.e If a character on goodreads named "Vin" has a Goodreads alias of "Valette Renoux", this option will add "Valette" and "Renoux" as aliases.
-You may not want this in cases such as "Timothy Cratchit" who has a Goodreads alias of "Tiny Tim".
-Having this feature on would add "Tiny", and "Tim" as aliases which is not valid.
 		- Use "," or ", " as a separator for words in aliases list
 	2. Create/Update x-ray files for selected books
 	3. Send previously generated x-ray files to device